Flutter Firestore Tutorial Part 1/2

 In this Flutter Firestore Tutorial Part 1, we will make a small application to write, update, read, listen, filter, make a transaction and delete to/from Google Cloud Firestore.
 Also, we will implement a ListView, which updates whenever something is added to our Firestore database, as well as a swipe-to-delete functionality.

 I will use Android Studio for this tutorial.
 For more information on how to set up Flutter, check here.
 But keep in mind, that we will use the Cloud Firestore, and not the Real-time Database here.
 Also, we don’t authenticate any users, so you might want to have a look at my Flutter Authentication Tutorial.
+In addition, maybe you are interested in how to make dynamic localization in Flutter too.

 Setting everything up for the Flutter Firestore Tutorial Part 1